-To be de-silted as and when required - generally every 10-20 years.
-Bulrushes and other weeds to be removed every 2-3 years.
+To be de-silted as and when required - generally every 25-30 years.
+Bulrushes and other weeds to be removed as and when required.
 Invasive species to be removed at the earliest opportunity to prevent the weeds getting hold.
 Biosecurity notices to be erected as and when required.